 Lone-working policy

-Your lone-working policy should ensure that any member of deaf staff or staff with hearing loss can easily make contact with appropriate colleagues, for example by textphone or SMS.
+Your lone-working policy should ensure that any staff who are deaf or who have hearing loss can easily make contact with appropriate colleagues, for example by textphone or SMS.

 Where a person with hearing loss regularly works alone in an office, you should consider providing a flashing doorbell or vibrating pager to alert the person if someone wants to enter the office.